JLLormeau/IAM/Sample1_IAM_create_user_with_managementzone_access/README.md

-# README - Create users with dynatrace IAM
+# Sample1 - Create users with dynatrace IAM

 ## Prerequisie :
 - Python 3.6 + with module request on linux or windows